-"In the future, science will be able to establish ethical objectives on the basis of this".
-"Science is capable of making unbiased and worthwhile assertions about what is true and correct."
+"In the future, science will be able to establish ethical objectives based on this".
+"Science can make unbiased and worthwhile assertions about what is true and correct."

 He goes further to say that this initiative to establish moral criteria for research will be equivalent to other scientific concepts.
-Theoretically, science can help us understand the needs for the highest quality of life.
+Theoretically, science can help us understand the need for the highest quality of life.
 There may be accurate and erroneous solutions to moral dilemmas, just as there may be correct and incorrect responses to issues in other fields, such as physics and chemistry.
-These solutions might be enhanced in the future, similar to other scientific solutions.
-Religion, according to Harris, is not urgent for humanity, and he comes with the figure that a weakly religious European country's growth rate is better than a strongly religious countries.
+Similar to other scientific solutions, these solutions might be enhanced.
+Religion, according to Harris, is not urgent for humanity, and he comes with the figure that a weakly religious European country's growth rate is better than strongly religious countries.

 "Most indicators of social health show that nations with weak religious traditions are better than those with strong religious traditions.
-The least religious nations in the world, such as Norway, Denmark, the Netherlands, and Sweden, which have the highest percentages of atheists, consistently outperform religious nations in terms of things like life expectancy, infant mortality rates, child welfare, literacy rates, economic equality, GDP, health care, investment in education, internet access, university enrollment rates, lack of corruption, environmental protection, aid to underdeveloped nations, and political stability."
+The least religious nations in the world, such as Norway, Denmark, the Netherlands, and Sweden, which have the highest percentages of atheists, consistently outperform religious nations in terms of things like life expectancy, infant mortality rates, child welfare, literacy rates, economic equality, GDP, health care, investment in education, internet access, university enrollment rates, lack of corruption, environmental protection, aid to underdeveloped nations, and political stability."2

 Harris claims that if scientists had a better understanding of how the brain works, they might find connections between a person's modes of action, states of consciousness, and modes of attentiveness.
 What makes one person happier than another, exactly?
-Why is pleasure enhanced by love rather than by hatred?
-He asserts argumentatively as "If we ever develop such a science, most of our religious texts will be no more useful to mystics than they now are to astronomers."
+Why does love rather than by hatred enhance pleasure?
+He asserts argumentatively, "If we ever develop such a science, most of our religious texts will be no more useful to mystics than they now are to astronomers."